screenshot-2025-01-09-at-10-33-04-pm

 Landman for the Planet

 Eliza Evans at #Landman for the Planet Office Hours at @lamamagalleria!
 “As a #Landman, I’m ready to disrupt the extraction industrial complex.
 Forget about straws, recycling, and diet—let’s talk about #collectiveabundance!
+Come and encounter lots of great work and ideas at this show.
+Don’t miss out!”

-Landman for the Planet is a fiscally sponsored project of Arts and Ecology, Inc., a 501(c)(3) nonprofit, founded by artist/activist/mineral rights owner Eliza Evans in 2023 to build on the prior efforts of her All the Way to Hell project at the intersection of art and activism.
-With 8-12 million mineral rights owners in the U.S. as target members, the organization aims to convert the polluting legacy of mineral extraction into pro-climate action.
+A fiscally sponsored project of Arts and Ecology, Inc., a 501(c)(3) nonprofit, Landman for the Planet was founded by artist/activist/mineral rights owner Eliza Evans in 2023 to build on the prior efforts of her All the Way to Hell project that used creative activism to bring attention to climate change and its escalating risks.
+Her mother’s passing revealed additional inherited mineral rights, deepening her understanding of how ordinary families unknowingly profit from extraction.
+The organization aims to reach 8-12 million mineral rights owners nationwide as potential members who want their assets to support climate solutions rather than environmental destruction.
 In addition to coordinating the flow of resources to the climate movement, Landman will become a custodian of mineral rights for owners who prefer to divest entirely of these assets and leave them in the hands of a climate-conscious, rigorous steward.
-By converting individual gestures from mineral rights owners into a new form of environmental resistance at the intersection of property law, fossil fuel business practice, and bureaucracy, Landman for the Planet is advancing the fight against climate change with a platform for large-scale people power and distributed noncooperation in oil and gas regions across the country.
+Success comes through pooling resources, creating legal pathways for divestment, and converting scattered individual concerns into coordinated collective action against fossil fuel development.

 Contact